-In all the years of my private medical practice, I don’t believe I missed more than a total of 5 days because of personal illness.
-During the early training years, such was not the case.
+In all the years of my private medical practice I don’t believe I missed more than a total of five days because of personal illness.
+During the early training years such was not the case.
 I seemed to get an upper respiratory tract infection every other month, and would occasionally have to stay home to recover.
 I suppose most doctors develop a healthy immune system to protect them from the bacteria and viruses they are exposed to multiple times daily, and my immune system grew stronger as the years of my training progressed.
 On one of the few times when I did have to cancel an appointment because of illness, a patient told me on his return visit, “I didn’t know doctors ever got sick.”
 He was more right than wrong, but there were exceptions.

-Grady was tall, lanky in stature and moved slowly, while never seeming to get in a hurry.
-He spoke in a slow Southern drawl; was mostly serious in demeanor, but would laugh heartily at a funny story or a joke.
+Grady was tall, lanky in stature and moved slowly while never seeming to get in a hurry.
+He spoke in a slow Southern drawl, was mostly serious in demeanor but would laugh heartily at a funny story or a joke.
 His hobbies involved hunting and fishing, and he seemed to me to be an expert on guns.
 Once when I was searching for a 9 mm.
-German Luger, he not only knew all about the pistol, but he had one he eventually sold to me.
+German Luger he not only knew all about the pistol, but he had one he eventually sold to me.

-Bubba said that his experiences with having Grady practice in his office were all good ones.
-Even though they shared office space, their practices were separate.
+Bubba said his experiences with having Grady practice in his office were all good ones.
+Even though they shared office space their practices were separate.
 They would use each other’s wisdom in caring for their own patients and would speak together frequently during the course of a day.
 Bubba was impressed with Grady’s compassion for his patients saying he seemed to be kind and gentle with each one.
-He did say however, when a patient would voice a particular symptom to Grady such as, “I have this pain in my stomach which hurts every morning,” Grady would respond with something like, “I know what you mean, because I have a pain just like that!”
+He did say however when a patient would voice a particular symptom to Grady such as, “I have this pain in my stomach which hurts every morning,” Grady would respond with something like, “I know what you mean, because I have a pain just like that!”
 It didn’t seem to Bubba a patient could voice any complaint which Grady didn’t have a comparable one which made Grady appear very empathetic.